Ukrainian man in wetsuit arrested after smuggling surgical masks into Romania

 Border guards spotted the 29-year-old man coming out of the water in the Tisza river.
 He tried to escape but was detained after the guards fired a warning shot, a statement said.

-“The offender also admitted to transferring masks to neighboring Romania,” the statement said.
+“The offender also admitted to transferring masks to neighbouring Romania,” the statement said.